stevenj/CIPs/CIP-0062/README.md

 # Abstract

-This document describe the interface between webpage / web-based stack and cardano wallets.
-This specifies that API of the javascript object that need to be injected into the web applications in order to support all the Governance features.
+This document describes an interface between webpage / web-based stacks and Cardano wallets.
+This specification defines the API of the javascript object that needs to be injected into the web applications to support Governance features.

 These definitions extend [CIP-30 (Cardano dApp-Wallet Web Bridge)](https://cips.cardano.org/cips/cip30/) to provide specific support for vote delegation.